-- To promote humane behavior towards dogs by providing appropriate care protection, treatment and security for dogs which are in need of care and attention due to illness, maltreatment, or poor circumstances.
+To promote humane behaviour towards dogs by providing appropriate care protection, treatment and security for dogs which are in need of care and attention due to illness, maltreatment, or poor circumstances.

-We actively fund raise in an effort to help cover rescue related costs such as medical care, grooming, boarding, food and supplies (such a microchips, collars, harnesses and leashes).
+We actively fund raise to help cover rescue related costs such as medical care, grooming, boarding, food and supplies (such a microchips, harnesses, pee pads and sweaters).

 The founder of Speaking of Dogs Rescue is Lorraine Houston.
-Even as a child Lorraine’s passion for dogs was evident but officially and professionally she has close to 35 years “in dogs” when she began her career at the Toronto Humane Society.
-Throughout the years her experiences have included shelter work and management, Animal Control Officer, SPCA cruelty agent, dog trainer, Therapy Dog evaluator, canine behaviour seminar organizer and host, animal advocacy committee member, Hurricane Katrina transporter and dearest to her heart – dog rescue and foster mom.
-A two-time Maxwell award winner from the Dog Writers Association of America, Lorraine has penned numerous magazine and newspaper articles in an effort to raise awareness about the plight of homeless dogs, the puppy mill industry and the rewards of positive, motivational dog training.
-She currently writes the pet column “Critter Chatter” for the North York Mirror newspaper and the Adopt-a-Dog column “Houston, I Need a Home” for Dogs, Dogs, Dogs newspaper.
-She launched Speaking of Dogs Rescue in 2001 when an old friend from the Toronto Humane Society called her to come and meet a dog who was at Toronto Animal Services and would benefit from a rescue organization.
+Even as a child Lorraine’s passion for dogs was evident but officially and professionally, she has 40 years “in dogs” from when she began her career at the Toronto Humane Society.
+Throughout the years, her experiences have included shelter work and management, Animal Control Officer, SPCA cruelty agent, dog trainer, Therapy Dog evaluator, canine behaviour seminar organizer and host, animal advocacy committee member, Hurricane Katrina transporter and dearest to her heart – dog rescue and foster mom.
+A two-time Maxwell award winner from the Dog Writers Association of America, Lorraine has penned numerous magazine and newspaper articles aimed at raising awareness about the plight of homeless dogs, the puppy mill industry and the rewards of positive, motivational dog training.
+She launched Speaking of Dogs Rescue when an old friend from the Toronto Humane Society called her to come and meet a dog who was at Toronto Animal Services and would benefit from a rescue organization.